The Journey Begins

 The basic idea is that each individual light is separately controlled – not only on/off, but also brightness and color.
 The lights can be updated 10-30 times a second.
 Individual control plus rapid updates means that you can create dynamic effects – even do video on your Christmas lights!

 All of this technology finally got me into the Christmas spirit.
 As a bit of background, I admire The Grinch.
-The only thing I don’t like about him is how we went soft in the end.
+The only thing I don’t like about him is how he went soft in the end.
 Ebenezer Scrooge was also OK, at least until he got ghosted.
 Christmas decorating is something done under duress.

 When I first mentioned making a Mega Tree, She Who Must Be Obeyed asked “who are you and what have you done with RussD?”